Beau Maister

-Beau Maister (born 20 March 1986 as Beau Wilkes) is an Australian rules footballer who played with St Kilda and the West Coast Eagles in the Australian Football League (AFL) and for the Claremont Football Club in the West Australian Football League (WAFL).
+Beau Maister (born Beau Wilkes, 20 March 1986) is an Australian rules footballer who played with St Kilda and the West Coast Eagles in the Australian Football League (AFL) and for the Claremont Football Club in the West Australian Football League (WAFL).

 Playing career

 2005-10: Career with West Coast

 Maister, then known by his previous surname of Wilkes, was drafted from the rookie list by the Eagles in 2004, 2006 and for the third time following the 2007 season and finally made his AFL debut in the Eagles' upset victory over Adelaide at Subiaco Oval in Round 9 of the 2008 AFL season.
 He was delisted at the end of 2010.

 2011: Career with Claremont (WAFL)

 In 2011, Maister played in Claremont's WAFL premiership side.
 He kicked five goals and was awarded the Simpson Medal as the best player on the ground.

 2012-14: Career with St Kilda

 In Round 5, 2012, he played his first game for St Kilda and impressed, kicking three goals before being subbed off.

 On 22 June 2014, Maister announced his immediate retirement after 44 games in six seasons at the top level.